2300033094/VOIS_AICTE_Oct2025_ChaithanyaKumar/README.md

 📌 Overview

 This project was developed as part of the VOIS–AICTE Internship Program (Oct 2025).
-It focuses on analyzing Airbnb open data to uncover insights, trends, and patterns using data analytics and machine learning techniques.
+It leverages Artificial Intelligence (AI) and Data Analytics to analyze the Airbnb Open Data for insights, trends, and predictive modeling.

 The project includes:

 Exploratory Data Analysis (EDA) on Airbnb dataset

+AI-driven predictions for pricing and demand

 Data preprocessing & visualization

-Predictive insights for pricing and demand

-Notebook implementation in Python

-📂 Repository Structure
+End-to-end implementation in Python (Jupyter Notebook) 📂 Repository Structure VOIS_AICTE_Oct2025_ChaithanyaKumar/
-VOIS_AICTE_Oct2025_ChaithanyaKumar/